Homogenization theory of random walks among deterministic conductances: Preliminaries

 \subsection{Stochastic framework}

 We start by developing the stochastic-homogenization framework associated with admissible conductance configurations.
-In particular, we give proofs of Proposition~\ref{prop-2.2} and the properties of~$\Omega^\star$ stated in Theorem~\ref{thm-2.4}.
+In particular, we give proofs of Propositions~\ref{prop-2.2} and~\ref{prop-1.5} as well as the properties of~$\Omega^\star$ stated in Theorem~\ref{thm-2.4}.

 \begin{proofsect}{Proof or Proposition~\ref{prop-2.2}} The proof is quite simple if we limit ourselves to uniformly elliptic conductances.
 Indeed, this amounts to replacing~$\Omega$ by $\Omega\cap [a,b]^{E(\Z^d)}$ (for some~$a,b\in(0,\infty)$ with $a<b$) which is compact in the product topology.
 The set of local functions is then dense in the set of all continuous functions and the limit \eqref{E:1.1} extends readily to these.
-The claim then follows from the Riesz Representation Theorem.
+The claim then follows from the Riesz Representation Theorem and the fact that $f\mapsto\ell_\omega(f)$ is a continuous positive linear functional on~$C(\Omega\cap [a,b]^{E(\Z^d)})$.

-Dealing with non-elliptic cases requires a number of additional steps.
-Recall that $C(\Omega)$ is the space of continuous functions~$\Omega\to\R$ and $\Cb(\Omega)$, resp., $\Cloc(\Omega)$ denote its subsets of bounded, resp., local functions.
-Note also that, despite our reliance on the product topology, $\Cloc(\Omega)$ is not dense in $C(\Omega)$ or $\Cb(\Omega)$, nor do (non-zero) functions in $\Cloc(\Omega)$ have compact support in~$\Omega$.
-We will thus apply the Riesz Representation Theorem only to finite-dimensional projections and boost the conclusion to the whole space using the Kolmogorov Extension Theorem.
+Dealing with non-elliptic cases requires a number of additional steps needed, mainly, thanks to the fact that local functions do not have compact support.
+We will apply the Riesz Representation Theorem only to finite-dimensional projections and boost the conclusion to the whole space using the Kolmogorov Extension Theorem.